Redesdale railway line

 The Redesdale railway line was a branch railway line off the Melbourne–Murray River line in Australia.
-The line was conceived in the Railway Construction Act 1884, which was known as the Octopus Act for its profligacy.
+The line was included in the Railway Construction Act 1884, which was known as the "Octopus Act" due to the number or railways it authorised.

 The line never paid.

-The line had seven stations, including its junction with Melbourne - Murray River Railway at Redesdale Junction.
+It had seven stations, including its junction with Melbourne - Murray River Railway at Redesdale Junction.
 The other stations were Edgecombe, Green Hill, East Metcalfe, Emberton, Barfold and Redesdale.

-Little survives of the line, but one of the old railway residences was moved to nearby Metcalfe where it is still used as a residence.
+Little survives of the line but, in 1932, a railway residence at East Metcalfe was purchased and moved to nearby Metcalfe, where it was named "Hollywood" and is still used as a family home.